 The City of Colorado Springs Parks, Recreation & Cultural Services department is proudly partnered with the Leave No Trace Center for Outdoor Ethics in order to promote environmental stewardship and safeguard the natural, cultural, and historical resources that make Colorado Springs such a fantastic place to live and visit.
 Follow the Leave No Trace Seven Principles to help keep our parks, trails, and open spaces healthy and sustainable.
 Learn more at lnt.org

 |Plan ahead and prepare.
 A little preparation goes a long way!
 Do you have enough water and snacks?
-Have you ever done a hike this strenuous before?
-Checking the forecast and reading the Incline regulations will help prepare you for your ascent.|
+Are you acclimated to the elevation?
+Checking the forecast and reading the Manitou Incline regulations will help prepare you for your ascent.|

 |Travel on durable surfaces.
-The only thing easy about the Incline is that you never have to worry about getting lost!
-As you are making your way up, please stay on the very clear path of travel.
+The only thing easy about this trail is that you never have to worry about getting lost!
+As you make your way up, please stay on the clear path of travel.
 Veering off-trail contributes to erosion which could cause a slippery slope indeed.|

 |Leave what you find.
-From cool looking rocks to historical railroad features, the Incline is full of fascinating finds!
+From cool looking rocks to historical railroad features, the Manitou Incline is full of fascinating finds!
 Remember to take pictures of these fun items and leave them where they are for other trail users to discover and enjoy.|

 |Be careful with fire.
 Sparks and thickly vegetated areas do not mix well.
-Fires, grilling, and smoking are prohibited at the Incline.
-Help us protect this unique areas from wildfires.|
+Fires, grilling, and smoking are prohibited at the Manitou Incline.
+Help us protect this unique area from unnecessary wildfires.|

 |Respect wildlife.
 Please observe all wildlife, including those cute chipmunks, from safe distances and never feed them.
 Feeding wildlife ruins their health, alters their natural behaviors, and exposes them to predators and other dangers.|